ObjectDB Database Search

 Fetch.getJoinType() - JPA Method

-JPA Method in javax.persistence.criteria.
+JPA Method in jakarta.persistence.criteria.
 Fetch JoinType getJoinType () Return the join type used in the fetch join.
 Return: join type Since: JPA 2.0

 Fetch.getAttribute() - JPA Method

-JPA Method in javax.persistence.criteria.
+JPA Method in jakarta.persistence.criteria.
 Fetch Attribute getAttribute () Return the metamodel attribute corresponding to the fetch join.
 Return: metamodel attribute for the join Since: JPA 2.0

 JDO Annotations for Fetch Settings